 In its raw form, valuable cashmere wool is collected exclusively from the Kashmir or cashmere goat.
 Originally, these goats were only found in isolated regions high in the Himalayas; and in order to survive the rough mountain winters there, the goats evolved a unique and exceptional fleece.
 During the summer, their fleece protects them from dust and sun, but during the winter they develop an additional soft under-layer that works as a high-performing insulator.

 This insulation is the precious part of the fleece: the cashmere.
-The goats moult once a year (between December and March), shedding a mixture of their fine, soft undercoat and course outer coat, or ‘guard’ coat.
+The goats moult once a year in the warmer months, shedding a mixture of their fine, soft undercoat and course outer coat, or ‘guard’ coat.
 This moulted coat is not shorn or shaved like a sheep, but is instead collected either by hand, or gently combed out with great care, and only during the shedding time.
 Refinement of the fibres starts during this combing process, with the undercoat separated out, selecting only the finest premium white ‘blanc on blanc’ long filament fibres (from the front chest or under chin section).

 The refinement continues as the raw cashmere is sorted according to colour, texture, quality and length.
 At this point, the fineness of selected fibres is a key consideration, as true cashmere must have a raw material fibre diameter of less than 0.019mm.
 Strict adherence to this quality measure ensures that the unique cashmere feel and the high quality of this rare material is maintained, worldwide.